 The Company records provisions for closure and reclamation on the best estimate of costs for site closure and reclamation activities that the Company is legally or constructively required to remediate and the liability is recognized at the time environmental disturbance occurs.
 The resulting costs are capitalized to the corresponding asset.
-The provision for closure and reclamation is estimated using expected cash flows and discounted, if material, using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+The provision for closure and reclamation is estimated using expected cash flows and discounted, if material and the timing of such expenditure is known, using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 The capitalized amount is depreciated on the same basis as the related asset.
-The liability is adjusted for the accretion of the discounted obligation, the offset of which is charged to the statement of income (loss), and any changes in the amount or timing of the underlying future cash flows.
+The liability is adjusted for the accretion of the discounted obligation, the offset of which is charged to the statement of loss, and any changes in the amount or timing of the underlying future cash flows.
 Significant judgments and estimates are involved in forming expectations of the amounts and timing of future closure and reclamation costs.

-Changes in closure and reclamation estimates are accounted for as a change in the corresponding capitalized cost.
+Changes in closure and reclamation estimates are accounted for as a change in the corresponding capitalized cost, being the applicable exploration and evaluation asset.
 Expenditures of rehabilitation projects for which a provision has been recorded are recorded directly against the provision as incurred, most of which are incurred at the end of the life of a mineral property project.